-This section provides resources on sexual anatomy and fertility after spinal cord injury to help you understand what’s changed and what hasn’t.
+Resources on sexual anatomy and fertility after spinal cord injury that help you understand what’s changed and what hasn’t.
 Learning about your anatomy as it relates the mechanics of sex and fertility is only one part of the subject.

-Perhaps you wonder if you can get pregnant or can father a child.
-Or are interested in knowing what options exist to help with the ‘physical’ response of arousal.
+There is information on getting pregnant and fathering a child.
+Or the options that exist to help with the ‘physical’ response of arousal.
 Women’s topics include understanding the anatomical impact of spinal cord injury on a woman’s menstrual cycle, one’s ability to get pregnant, and resources to help you manage your health during pregnancy.
 Tips to support healthy childbirth and parenting with a spinal cord injury are also included.
 For men, topics include resources to assist with erectile dysfunction, medications, and other resources to enhance fertility and sexual vitality.

 For many, sex after paralysis is more than creating or having a baby.
 Added resources on the topic of intimacy after spinal cord injury include information on body image, ways to feel sexy and attractive, tips for dating and building relationships.